 Most flight-hacking guides are full of outdated myths (incognito mode doesn’t actually help) or obvious tips you’ve seen a hundred times.
 This guide is different.
-These are 15 strategies that are actually working in 2026 — tested by intentional travelers, not recycled from a 2019 blog post.
+These are 15 strategies that are actually working in 2026 — tested by intentional travellers, not recycled from a 2019 blog post.
+Last updated: June 7, 2026 — peak summer booking window.

 The goal isn’t just to spend less.
-It’s to become the kind of traveler who flies more, pays less, and does it all intentionally — with a system, not luck.
+It’s to become the kind of traveller who flies more, pays less, and does it all intentionally — with a system, not luck.

 If a direct flight from New York to Denver costs $400, but a connecting flight from New York to Las Vegas (connecting through Denver) costs $180, you can book the Vegas flight and get off in Denver.
 The layover becomes your destination.